CristianRodrigoGuarachiIbanez/ImageAugmentation/README.md

 # PyImageAugmentation

-This python library helps you with augmenting images for machine learning projects.
+This python implementation helps you with augmenting images for machine learning projects.
 It converts a set of input images into a new, much larger set of slightly altered images based on standard augmentation techniques.